 Fire Service deploys rapid response teams against disasters

-Ho, Dec.
-28, GNA - The Ghana National Fire Service in the Volta Region has deployed rapid response teams across the area against fire disasters.
+The Ghana National Fire Service in the Volta Region has deployed rapid response teams to the area against fire disasters.

-The Regional Fire Command is also on high alert to prevent fire disasters at national installations, markets, hospitals and banks, Assistant Chief Fire Officer (ACFO), Madam Daniella Mawusi Sarpong, Regional Fire Commander told the Ghana News Agency on Wednesday.
+The Regional Fire Command is also on high alert to prevent fire disasters at national installations, markets, hospitals and banks, Regional Fire Commander, Assistant Chief Fire Officer (ACFO), Daniella Mawusi Sarpong said.

 She said the initiative had become necessary following reports of fire incidence in some districts during the Christmas festivities.